What is Parentification?

 Their parent(s) might have an addiction, they might have a disability, they might be neglectful, or they might simply be working too many hours trying to provide financially for the family.
-A child can become a parentified children due to the death or divorce of their parents.
+A child can become a parentified child due to the death or divorce of their parents.

 A common example is a child being told, by well-meaning relatives, that they are the ‘man of the house now’ when their father passes away.
 They may then take this role very seriously, worrying that their mother and siblings will fall apart without them.

 There are two main types of parentification; emotional parentification and instrumental parentification.

 Emotional parentification is when the child feels responsible for the emotional wellbeing of others in the family.
 The child might be depended upon for emotional support from a parent, but not get emotional support in return.
 They might also be depended upon for emotional support by siblings, for example, if the parents are neglectful or abusive, the child might be the one to make their siblings feel safe and loved.

 Instrumental parentification is when the child participates in the physical maintenance of the family.
 They might cook dinner for younger siblings while parents are still at work, walk younger siblings to and from school, or even care for a parent if there is disability, illness, or addiction involved.
 Many young carers are parentified children.